 Specifies the network address of one or more nodes of a VoltDB cluster.
+When specifying an IPv6 address, enclose the address in square brackets.
 By default, jdbcloader attempts to insert the data into a VoltDB database on the local system (localhost).
-To load data into a remote database, use the --servers argument to specify the VoltDB database nodes the loader should connect to.
+To load data into a remote database, use the -- servers argument to specify the VoltDB database nodes the loader should connect to.

 Specifies the use of TLS encryption when communicating with the server.
 Only necessary if the cluster is configured to use TLS encryption for the external ports.
-See Section D, "Using CLI Commands with TLS/SSL" for more information.
+See the section called "Using CLI Commands with TLS/SSL" for more information.